pedrog14/gruvbox.nvim/README.md

         strings = {},
     },
 }
 ```

-You can modify your settings by calling the `require("gruvbox").setup` lua function before setting your colorscheme to gruvbox, with the proper argument table.
+You can modify your settings by calling the `require("gruvbox").setup` lua function before setting your colorscheme to gruvbox, with the proper argument table as presented above.

 ## Overriding